Hawk-Zhou/better-groupcache/README.md

 ### A new problem (and its solution) with deleting nodes

 > For better or worse, this is finally original.
-I realize this when implementing the above delete function.
+I realize the problem when implementing the above delete function.

 **Background**